beac0n/go-remote/README.md

 ### systemd integration
 Install `go-remote.service` and `go-remote.socket` file (https://unix.stackexchange.com/questions/224992/where-do-i-put-my-systemd-unit-file).
 Make sure to edit the `go-remote.service` and add the base64 encoded key (use `-gen-key` to generate one).
-Make sure you also have `go-remote-command-executor.service` installed.
+Make sure you also have `go-remote-command-executor.service` installed (https://github.com/beac0n/go-remote-command-executor).

 If you want the service to run on a different port than `80`, edit `go-remote.service` and `go-remote.socket` respectively